Mumbai: Newborn With Neurological Disorders Dies After 15 Days, Woman Was Denied Abortion Before

 When the mother approached the Supreme Court with her plea for adoption at 27 weeks, she was denied the permission.
 In India, abortion is only legal up to 20 weeks under the Medical Termination of Pregnancy Act.
 The bench, however, had rejected her plea saying the baby could be “born alive” during the abortion.

-The rate of survival in this case is as weak as 1.2-2 per 1,000 births.
+The rate of survival, in this case, is as weak as 1.2-2 per 1,000 births.
 On March 27, her plea was rejected by the apex court based on medical reports by a team of experts from KEM Hospital.
-The expert panel did not have a neurologist on it though the foetus had a complex neurological condition, said a report by Hindustan Times.
+The expert panel did not have a neurologist on it through the foetus had a complex neurological condition, said a report by Hindustan Times.
 In such cases of malfunctions, structural defects in the cerebellum occur and children with Type 2 are usually born with incomplete development of the spinal cord and its protective covering.

 According to the gynaecologist Dr Nikhil Datar, who helped the woman to file the petition, the woman had undergone an ultrasound test on the 15th week of her pregnancy where abnormalcy of the foetus wasn’t detected.
 It was in the 24th week when she came to know about abnormalcy of the foetus.
 The child was born on July 4 and was put in the neonatal ward’s intensive care unit.
 The woman and her husband had initially hinted that they had wanted to abandon the child, but later took him home after being counselled by the police officials and doctors.